 At Port of Tauranga, we believe events help create a vibrant community.

-We are the naming rights sponsor of the Port of Tauranga 59th National Jazz Festival, usually held at Easter but in 2022 being held on Matariki weekend.
+We are the naming rights sponsor of the Port of Tauranga 60th National Jazz Festival, to be held at Easter 2023.
 It is the longest-running event of its kind in the Southern Hemisphere.

 We are also a founding gold sponsor of the biennial Tauranga Arts Festival, featuring local and guest performances in music, theatre and comedy, as well as a range of public talks and workshops.

 Port of Tauranga’s sponsorship has also helped provide and protect valued community infrastructure and equipment.
-Past projects include the Pilot Bay boardwalk, the Bay of Plenty TECT rescue helicopter’s specialist winch, floodlighting at the Bay Oval cricket ground, patrol boats for the Tauranga Yacht and Power Boat Club, and enhancement of walking tracks on Mauao.
+Past projects include the Pilot Bay boardwalk, the Bay of Plenty TECT rescue helicopter’s specialist winch, floodlighting at the Bay Oval cricket ground, patrol boats for the Tauranga Yacht and Power Boat Club, and enhancement of walking tracks on Mauao, the mountain at the entrance to Te Awanui Tauranga Harbour.

 Working with iwi